Low-Rank Dynamic Mode Decomposition: An Exact and Tractable Solution: Proof of Theorem

-In the following we will use the first-order optimality condition of problem \eqref{eq:prob1unconst} to characterise its minimisers.
-A closed-form expression for a minimiser will then be obtained be introducing an additional orthonormal property.
-The first-order optimality condition and the additional orthonormal property are presented in the following lemma, which is proven in Appendix~\ref{sec:app2}.\\
+In the following we will use the first-order optimality condition of problem \eqref{eq:prob1unconst} to characterize its minimizers.
+A closed-form expression for a minimizer will then be obtained be introducing an additional orthonormal property.
+The first-order optimality condition and the additional orthonormal property are presented in the following lemma, which is proven in Appendix~\ref{sec:app2}.

 \begin{lemma} Problem \eqref{eq:prob1unconst} admits a solution such that

 \end{lemma}